Yenakiieve: Post-war reconstruction

+Independent Ukraine

+Russo-Ukrainian War

-During the war in Donbas the city was captured by pro-Russian separatists when on 13 April 2014 pro-Russian activists captured its town hall and declared that the city was part of the separatist Donetsk People's Republic.
+During the war in Donbas the city was captured by pro-Russian separatists when on 13 April 2014 pro-Russian activists captured its town hall and declared that the city was part of the self-proclaimed, separatist Donetsk People's Republic.
+On 20 April, it was reported that the militants had left the city council buildings and that the flag of Ukraine had been returned to the city council.
+However, they returned to the city by 4 May, when 300 people seized the city council building and metallurgical plant.

 On 7 August 2014, separatists shot down a Ukrainian MiG-29 in the sky over Yenakiieve, presumably from the Buk complex provided by the Russian side; the pilot tried to divert the plane away from residential areas.
 On 13 August, the metallurgical plant was stopped, according to a statement from the management, "in order to prevent a man-made disaster and save the lives of the townspeople."
 The work of the treasury and banking system was completely stopped in the city, and the activities of a number of enterprises were suspended.
-There is a shortage of products.
-On 18 November, the first hunger strike took place in the city.
-On 14 November, Yenakiieve was included in the list of settlements in the East of Ukraine, where the Ukrainian authorities are temporarily not operating.
+There was a reported shortage of products in the months following the seizure.
+On 18 November 2014, the first hunger strike took place in the city.
+On 14 November 2014, Yenakiieve was included in the list of settlements in the East of Ukraine, where the Ukrainian authorities are temporarily not operating.

+In 2018, the DPR decided to flood the mine in nearby Bunhe, where the nuclear testing site had taken place, which led to significant concern that the radiation would affect groundwater and the environment.
+A 2018 report about the state of the city found that the plant was working at best to a third of its pre-war capacity, with damaged parts following a major fire, although the city remained away from the demarcation line compared to Horlivka, so it had never been that targeted by shelling.
+Food prices were much higher, although medicine prices were lower, albeit in short supply.
+In general, the city remained less abandoned compared to other cities in the DPR, with roads and most of the pre-war transport working, in part due to the influence of being Yanukovych's home city.
+A 2020 follow-up report confirmed this, although noting that most of the enterprises had stopped working due to trade blockades and that with the resumption of train services, many young people had left for Russia for job opportunities.
+In July 2020, the city was de jure transferred into the new Horlivka Raion by Ukrainian authorities as part of administrative reforms, although the Russian-backed authorities do not acknowledge this.
+A 2024 study found that the concentration in aquifers 5 km from the nuclear testing site had reached above the level of concentration for safe drinking water.